How to Play Outdoor Hockey

 It may seem like common sense, but it is worth mentioning that in hockey, field players are not allowed to use their feet (or any other parts of their bodies for that matter) to control the ball.
 Only the goalkeeper is allowed to use hands, feet, etc. to stop or propel the ball when defending in his or her own circle.

-Ball in the Air
+Ball in the air

 Scoring a goal in hockey is very interesting.
 There are only certain ways it can be done: from a Field Goal, from a Penalty Corner, and from a Penalty Stroke.

 A field goal is a goal scored from open, continuous play.
-Field goals may only be taken from the 'shooting circle', a roughly semi-circular area in front of the opponents' goal.
+Field goals may only be scored from the 'shooting circle', a roughly semi-circular area in front of the opponents' goal.
 If an attacker hits the ball from outside the 'shooting circle' and it goes directly into the goal or is only touched by a defender on the way, it does not count as a score.

 If a defending team breaks certain rules, the other team may be awarded a 'penalty corner.'
 It is awarded when a team breaks a rule while defending in their 'shooting circle'.
-It can also be awarded when a defender is guilty of a particularly bad foul inside the defending quarter of the field – the area enclosed by a line 23 metres from the end of the field.
+It can also be awarded when a defender is guilty of a particularly bad foul inside the defending quarter of the field - the area enclosed by a line 23 metres from each end of the field.

 Up to five defenders (including the goalkeeper) position themselves behind the back-line (either inside or outside of the goal) to defend against the penalty corner.
 The rest of the defenders must stay behind the centre line until the 'push out' has been taken.

 If the first shot is a hit (as opposed to other types of shots, like a 'flick' or a 'scoop'), the ball must enter the goal at a height of no more than 460mm (or about 18 inches).
-It is usually pretty easy to tell if the ball is at the right height since the board at the back of the goal is the same height.
+It is usually pretty easy to tell if the ball is at the right height because the board at the back of the goal is the same height.
 When a goal is successfully scored, there is a familiar sound of the ball hitting the board, usually followed by players celebrating!

 If the first shot is a 'scoop' or a 'flick' - shots that are lifted into the air with a long scooping or pushing action of the stick - then the ball can cross the goal-line at any height, as long as it is not dangerous play.